Author of "Red Legs of the Bulge: Artillerymen in the Battle of the Bulge," CJ is passionate about history and the people who make it.

 No matter how many books you read, some just stand out forever.
 It could be a remembrance of good times, bad times or just an event from childhood.
 Others stir emotions that you didn’t know you had.
 That is especially true for a combat memoir.

 There is an art to describing a traumatic experience.
 Combat and its associated struggles do not make for easy subjects.
-So it is a rare gift in which an author can live through those events and write about it with such skill.
+So it is a rare gift in which an author can live through those events and write about them with such skill.
 These books do not glorify war.
 They stand as a testament to the human spirit within the futility of conflict.

 The focus of these books is the European Theater of Operations as well as the Mediterranean.